MassTransit/MassTransit/docs/README.md

 MassTransit is a free, open source, lightweight message bus for creating distributed applications using the .NET framework.
 MassTransit provides an [extensive set of features](http://docs.masstransit-project.com/en/latest/overview/valueadd.html) on top existing message transports, resulting in a developer friendly way to asynchronously connect services using message-based conversation patterns.
 Message-based communication is a reliable and scalable way to implement a service oriented architecture.

+## Getting help

+Please check the [Getting help](introduction/getting-help.md) page to find useful resources if you have questions, concerns or issues with MassTransit.

 ## A bit of the back story? {#a-bit-of-the-backstory}

 We are often asked why MassTransit was created, well here’s the story. :\)